aturpin88/Spatial-images-from-temporal-data/README.md

-# 3D imaging with a single, time-resolving detector: code details
+# Spatial images from temporal data: code details

 Python implementation of the article: 3D imaging with a single, time-resolving detector.
 We present our multiplayer perceptron (MLP) model, we give pre-trained weights (se below for download link), test data, and code to implement the model.

 ## Citation

-You can find the whole paper here: [pip](https://pip.pypa.io/en/stable/).
+You can find the whole paper in [Optica](https://www.osapublishing.org/optica/abstract.cfm?uri=optica-7-8-900).
+Alex Turpin, Gabriella Musarra, Valentin Kapitany, Francesco Tonolini, Ashley Lyons, Ilya Starshynov, Federica Villa, Enrico Conca, Francesco Fioranelli, Roderick Murray-Smith, and Daniele Faccio, "Spatial images from temporal data," Optica 7, 900-905 (2020)

 ## Data and documents descriptions
 - [histograms_SPAD.mat](), [histograms_RADAR.mat](), [ToF_camera_SPAD.mat](), and [ToF_camera_RADAR.mat]() are the histograms and 3D images experimentally recorded using the single-photon avalanche diode (SPAD) sensor, the RADAR, and the time-of-flight (ToF) camera.